Savita Halappanavar parents want abortion law in her name

 The high-profile case is now being investigated by health authorities.

-The 31-year-old, who was 17 weeks pregnant, died at University Hospital Galway following a miscarriage.'Socially divisive'
+The 31-year-old, who was 17 weeks pregnant, died at University Hospital Galway following a miscarriage.

 The four Catholic Archbishops of Ireland, including Cardinal Sean Brady, have criticised the decision by the government.